 My plastic bag should be used for energy, not more plastic bags.

 Everything I see on the news tells me that plastic in our environment is the largest problem this planet is facing.
 Would anyone you talk to today, disagree with this??
-So maybe I want to end its life in a landfill instead of giving it more chances to be thrown in the wrong bin or worse….our beloved ocean.
-But landfills are terrible right?
+Is it unreasonable to want to end its life in a landfill instead of giving it more chances to be thrown in the wrong bin or worse….our beloved ocean.
+Maybe it is.
+We all want to see resources reused as many times as possible.
+Are landfills really terrible?
 Plastic doesn’t biodegrade so it sits there forever.
 And landfills are only good for burying our crap… out of sight out of mind, right?
-Well I am here to open your eyes and hopefully spark some debate that will lead to logical change in the way we look at our waste stream.
+Well let me inject some thoughts on this and hopefully spark some debate that will lead to logical change in the way we look at our waste stream.

 As we embark on 2018 a number of companies have rolled-out their packaging sustainability initiatives.
 I have to wonder, what the heck some of them are doing?
 Last I checked the major problem is still the environmental impact that plastic waste is having on our planet – right?
 I assume so, considering the latest projections estimate more plastic waste in the oceans (by weight) than fish by 2050.
 Which is plausible since production is through the roof and expected to double in the next 20 years, while we continue to struggle with dismal recovery rates and an antiquated view of recycling.

-Let’s try this exercise together.
+Let’s try an exercise.
 Let’s say you’re one of the giant producers of plastic packaging (Unilever, Coca-Cola, General Mills, Nestle, Pepsico, Kraft) and I were to ask you, what’s the most common disposal method of the plastic packaging you produce?
-The collective and honest answer, albeit extremely basic, is a landfill.
+The collective and honest answer is a landfill.
 However, before panic sets in over this fact, let’s take a moment to define this a little more accurately.
 Because today, 85% of all municipal solid waste in the U.S. actually ends-up in well-managed and heavily regulated anaerobic environment that controls and converts biogas into clean renewable energy.
 This is a fact and these facilities are generating power for communities and businesses, providing heat for homes and fuel for vehicles.

 This happens in other countries as well.
 Viridor in the U.K. operates 18 landfill sites that harness methane for energy.
 Even after the landfill closes, methane is still produced and captured for clean, free energy.
 The controlled cell design of their landfill sites, combined with a network of wells and pipes, enables the safe extraction of landfill gas.
 This gas is then supplied to fuel engines to generate electricity, which is fed directly into the national grid.
 Each of these landfill sites creates enough energy to power the city of Edinburgh.